Oyster Bay station: History

 When Theodore Roosevelt became President of the New York City Police Board in 1895, he commuted regularly through this station, and when he became President of the United States in 1901, a huge expansion of the station was planned to accommodate the expected rise in visitors to the hamlet.
 Those 1902 renovations included the removal of the porte cochere and the addition of 400 ft weather sheds.
 Inside the station, a large fireplace and tiled hearth were added, and on the exterior a special stucco was used that contained real oyster shells.

-The architect for the 1902 renovations was Bradford Lee Gilbert, who also designed the 1898 renovations to Grand Central Station.
+The architect for the 1902 renovations was Bradford Lee Gilbert, who also designed the 1898 renovations to the previous version of Grand Central Terminal.

 At the end of the 20th century, the station fell into a state of disrepair.
-To accommodate double-decker trains, a new station and platform were built nearby.
+The station was repaired and rebuilt with a high-level platform in the 1990s to be made compliant with the Americans with Disabilities Act of 1990 and to accommodate the LIRR's new C3 coaches; the new platform opened in 1999.